Landscape-Similarity-Guided Optimization in Divide-and-Conquer QAOA: DO-QAOA Method

 The core idea of DO-QAOA is to perform full variational optimization on a single representative sub-problem to extract the optimal parameters ${\bm{\theta}}^*_\mathrm{rep}$.
 These parameters are then propagated to the remaining instances.

-Building on the established a landscape universality principle for QAOA above, we propose Doubly Optimized QAOA (DO-QAOA), a framework that minimizes the classical and quantum training overhead of divide-and-conquer strategies.
+Building on the landscape universality principle established above, we propose Doubly Optimized QAOA (DO-QAOA), a framework that minimizes the classical and quantum training overhead of divide-and-conquer strategies.
 Fig.~\ref{fig:method_overview} illustrates the complete pipeline, which consists of two phases and six integrated steps.